 The Tile Shop, LLC ("The Tile Shop") was formed on December 30, 2002, as a Delaware limited liability company and began operations on January 1, 2003.
-Tile Shop Holdings, Inc. ("Holdings," and together with its wholly owned subsidiaries, the "Company") was incorporated under the laws of the state of Delaware in August 2012 to become the parent Company of The Tile Shop, LLC.
+Tile Shop Holdings, Inc. ("Holdings," and together with its wholly owned subsidiaries, the "Company") was incorporated under the laws of the state of Delaware in June 2012 to become the parent company of The Tile Shop, LLC.

-The Company is engaged in the sale of tile and flooring products.
-The Company also fabricates or manufactures setting and maintenance materials in Michigan, Wisconsin, Virginia and Oklahoma.
-The Company's primary market is retail sales to consumers; however, the Company does have sales to contractors.
-As of June 30, 2014, the Company had 98 stores in 30 states and an on-line retail operation.
-The Company also has distribution centers located in Wisconsin, Michigan, Virginia and Oklahoma.
+The Company is engaged in the sale of tile, stone, glass, and other flooring products.
+The Company also manufactures setting and maintenance materials in Michigan, Virginia, Oklahoma and Wisconsin.
+The Company's primary market is retail sales to consumers, contractors, designers and small home builders.
+As of September 30, 2014, the Company had 104 stores in 30 states and an on-line retail operation.
+The Company also has distribution centers located in Michigan, Virginia, Oklahoma and Wisconsin.